 The chapter commentary not only provides you with suggestions on minute page-by-page details, it also gives you my live reaction to the story–the good, the bad, and the confusing–so you’ll know if I’ve missed something that needs to be clarified or if I’m too accurate in predicting what’s going to happen next.
 (I’m going to predict the %$*! out of your plot, just to warn you.
 Think you can stump me?)
 This live reaction is particularly useful to writers who employ plot twists, but nobody wants the reader to guess the ending.

 This option is a more in depth version of a manuscript critique.
-It comes with an editorial letter, but I will also make edit suggestions and insert commentary into the manuscript itself.
-This includes but is not limited to highlighting slow or weak parts of the story, suggesting material to cut, noting awkward transitions or dialogue, and addressing plot issues.
-I will also note the strongest aspects of the story/writing because I believe it’s just as important to celebrate what’s working as it is to point out what isn’t.
+It comes with an editorial letter, but I will also make detailed edit suggestions and insert commentary into the manuscript itself.
+This includes but is not limited to highlighting slow or weak parts of the story, suggesting material to cut or move, noting awkward transitions or dialogue, addressing plot issues, highlighting inconsistencies, suggesting structural changes, and recommending the types of subtle adjustments that are difficult to characterize but that help align the details of your story with its ultimate aim.
+I will also note the strong aspects of the story because I believe it’s just as important to celebrate what’s working as to point out what isn’t.

 QUERY LETTER CRITIQUE